 Polytechnic provides a three-year applied education in a specific field, combining academic learning with practical skills, industry projects, and internships — the pathway suits students who learn better through doing and have a clear or emerging career interest.

-• Specialised learning: From semester 1, students study subjects directly related to their diploma (e.g., Electrical Engineering, Business Analytics, Biomedical Science).
-This focus keeps students engaged because they can see the relevance of what they learn
+- Specialised learning: From semester 1, students study subjects directly related to their diploma (e.g., Electrical Engineering, Business Analytics, Biomedical Science).
+This focus keeps students engaged because they can see the relevance of what they learn.
+Students who already know their field can also apply through the Poly EAE (Early Admissions Exercise) for aptitude-based admission before O-Level results are released

-• Practical orientation: Labs, workshops, industry projects, and a mandatory 6-month internship provide hands-on experience that JC does not offer.
+- Practical orientation: Labs, workshops, industry projects, and internships in many diploma courses provide hands-on experience that JC does not offer.
 Students graduate with a portfolio of work, not just exam grades

-• Career readiness: A polytechnic diploma is a work-ready qualification.
-Graduates can enter the workforce directly at starting salaries of $2,400-3,200 per month (depending on the field), without needing a degree
+- Career readiness: A polytechnic diploma is a work-ready qualification.
+Graduates can enter the workforce directly at a median starting salary of $3,000 per month (2025 GES), without needing a degree

 Singapore has five polytechnics: Singapore Polytechnic (SP), Ngee Ann Polytechnic (NP), Temasek Polytechnic (TP), Nanyang Polytechnic (NYP), and Republic Polytechnic (RP).
 Each offers different course strengths, and the choice of polytechnic matters for specific career paths.